CaseyK9/hexfs/README.md

 - hexFS cannot download files on your behalf from the Internet.
 This is deliberately a security decision.
 - hexFS will run completely fine if not containerized, but it's still *recommended*!
 You could use tmux or systemd to run it.
 Just throwing out ideas.
 - There are no fancy plugins or extensions, or frontend template for that matter.
 Make them yourself.
-- hexFS will always listen on 3030.
+- hexFS will always listen on 3030 (main server) and 3031 (metrics).
 This should not be a problem if you ran it in a container. ;)

 ### .env template aka the massive fucking configuration

 This project requires a `.env` to run.
 Just put it in the project's root and copy paste this shit in there.
 You can use the comments to help you figure out what to set.
 All variables are prefixed with `HFS` so they don't collide with other variables.

-Also, please take the time to read it through.
+The project *will not read the .env for you*.
+You must load them manually into the environment.

 ```
 # ----------------------